RyotaroOKabe/phonon_prediction/README.md

 $ python train_kmvn.py

 ```

+## Run tutorial on Jupyter noteboook
-Run the code `kMVN.ipynb` for inferencing, by setting the pretrained model name as `pretrained_name`.
+You can run the tutorial code `kMVN.ipynb` for inferencing, by setting the pretrained model name as `pretrained_name`.

 ## References